charlesnmcdowell/Jackedin/Chapter_1_The_Twilight_of_Information.md

 A stranger screaming into a microphone: "If she doesn't bring 50% to the table, she's not a wife, she's a dependent!
 Modern women are broke and entitled!"

 Maya’s jaw tightened.
 She watched the whole thing, waiting for him to make a point that made sense.
 He didn't.
 She checked the comments.
 Thousands of people agreeing.
-The same three sentences repeated over and over.

-*“Facts!
-High value men only!”*
-*“The truth hurts! 💯”*
-*“Modern women are a liability.”*

 She felt the heat rising in her chest.
 Rage.
 She almost typed a comment, but stopped.
-She noticed something.
-Every profile picture in the comments looked like a stock photo.
-Every username was a string of random numbers.

-She opened YouTube.
-She needed something to drown out the noise.

-The search bar suggested a video: “The Quiet Web: Why the Internet Feels Like a Ghost Town.”

-Maya clicked.

-A man with tired eyes and a cluttered desk appeared on screen.
-“You’ve felt it,” he said.
-“You scroll through the comments and it feels like… nobody is home.
-You’re witnessing the Dead Internet.
-Over half of all web traffic is just bots talking to bots.
-Scripts arguing with scripts to farm engagement.
-They aren’t people, Maya.
-They’re magnets designed to catch your attention and sell it to a lender.”

-Maya blinked.
-Did he just say her name?

-She replayed it.

-“They aren’t people,” the man repeated.
-“They’re magnets designed to catch *your* attention.”

-He hadn’t said her name.
-It was just the way he leaned in.
-The way the blue light reflected in his glasses.
+That’s what they wanted.

 Swipe.

-An ad.
+A cat breakdancing in the middle of a couple's argument.
+It looked... real?
+The lighting on the fur was perfect.
+But the movement was just slightly too smooth.
+Maya watched it three times, trying to figure out if it was a trained cat or a render.
+She couldn't tell.
+It was funny, though.
+She shared it to the group chat.

+Swipe.

 A video from Nia.

-Maya stopped.
+Maya stopped scrolling.
 She loved Nia.
 Nia was "The Budget Bestie," a financial influencer Maya had followed since college.
 Nia was real.
 She gave practical advice about 401ks and meal prepping.
 She didn't shill crypto or scams.

 In the video, Nia was sitting in her familiar home office with the Monstera plant in the background.
 She looked serious, compassionate.